This first appeared in The Havok Journal on March 10, 2019. What has changed since then?

 I was often asked about what I would do after President Trump was inaugurated.
 My response was, “get up and make production at the plant.”
 That was the truth.
 I had no reason to do anything different and I still don’t.
 We have bigger problems to solve.

-Meanwhile Democratic supporters seem content to protest everything from the executive order on immigration to his address to Congress.
+Meanwhile, Democratic supporters seem content to protest everything from the executive order on immigration to his address to Congress.
 There are crude remarks running rampant across the aisle about staffers.
 Veterans are becoming involved in the fray too, citing President Trump’s flight jacket (even though there is precedent), and the Dakota Access Pipeline.

-There is a lot of rage, but not a lot of work being done.
+There is a lot of rages but not a lot of work being done.
 Knock it off people, just knock it off.
 Whether you voted the current principals in, voted for their opponent, or refused to vote, you made your choices and now you’re stuck with them.

 The rage, faux-rage, Twitter-rage, whatever triggering is happening based on a tweet is unsustainable for the next four years.
 Yes, we must discuss some contentious and explosive issues (e.g. Healthcare, Immigration, Syria) immediately.
 However, vitriol should not be an automatic response to every single move the President and Congress make.
 Ignore certain things (e.g. how the President likes his steak) and engage other things (e.g. U.S. troops in Syria without an Authorization for Use of Military Force).

-If you’re going to engage government, you must learn to pick your battles.
+If you’re going to engage the government, you must learn to pick your battles.
 Here are four problems we can get to work on right now:

 1) Flint, Michigan Water Crisis: The city hasn’t had clean drinking water for three years.
 Unbelievable.
-Flint is not the only city suffering either; North and South Carolina, Ohio and Mississippi are just a few states with ongoing clean…more like dirty water crises.
+Flint is not the only city suffering either; North and South Carolina, Ohio, and Mississippi are just a few states with ongoing clean…more like dirty water crises.
 It is 2017 and it is easier to find free wi-fi than it is to find clean drinking water in certain cities.
 Quit fighting about which political party caused the crisis, and just solve the damn problem.

 2) Healthcare Costs: No one should have to mortgage their future over a hospital bill.
 It is important to understand why and how costs have risen 7% over the past year.
-Now, here are two ways to combat this issue: 1) itemize everything on your medical bills & question everything and 2) get healthy and stay healthy.
+Now, here are two ways to combat this issue: 1) itemize everything on your medical bills & question everything, and 2) get healthy and stay healthy.

 3) Oroville Dam, (well any dam/bridge/road) infrastructure: This could go for all 50 states; there is crumbling infrastructure everywhere in America.
 If infrastructure fails, then people die.
 It is that simple.
 Figure it out.